 Huawei growing fast

-Huawei sales grew nearly 40 percent compared with the same period a year earlier.
+Huawei worldwide phone market sales grew nearly 40 percent compared with the same period a year earlier.

 Perhaps the most remarkable aspect of Huawei’s success is that it is, in effect, locked out of the USA.